 It hit the big screen June 18, 1978.
 Since then, “Grease,” the Broadway blockbuster musical turned Hollywood classic, has been “the one that we want” for 40 years.
-It’s been revival-ized and sequel-ized and fans across the country (including us here at Fred Astaire Dance Studio) were thrilled to see the movie hit the silver screen again back in April.
+It’s been revival-ized and sequel-ized and fans across the country (including us here at Fred Astaire Dance Studios) were thrilled to see the movie hit the silver screen again back in April.
 When it was released in 1978, it was the highest grossing movie musical of all time.
 Others have taken its place on that list, but “Grease” is still “the one that we want!”

 As with most timeless classics, “Grease” has a backstory that not everyone knows.
 Most people know that the movie was based on the Broadway musical, but over the years bits of trivia and theory have made their way into pop culture.
-In celebration of its 40th anniversary, Fred Astaire Dance Studio offers four things you might not know about “Grease.”
+In celebration of its 40th anniversary, Fred Astaire Dance Studios offers four things you might not know about “Grease.”

 The original trailer from 1978.